 - Understand the various stages of business cycles and their potential triggers

 - Analyze causation theories of business cycles and how investment professionals adjust their portfolios as they attempt to capitalize on them

 - Recognize how cycles can lead to crises and what governmental actions have been taken to reduce or aggravate their impact

-To enroll in Strategic Investments elective courses, students must have completed ECON X499.1, ECON X499.2, ECON X499.3 and ECON X499.4 with a grade C or better.
+To enroll in Strategic Investments elective courses, students must have completed ECON X499.1, ECON X499.2, and ECON X499.4 with a grade C or better.

-If you have substituted ECON X499.1 with a ECON 134A, or if you have other questions related to the enrollment process, please contact email@example.com for assistance.
+If you have substituted ECON X499.1 with a ECON 134A please email your unofficial transcript to firstname.lastname@example.org for assistance.